vipul2802/o365hq.com/content/services/Cloud App Security Information and Threat Protection.md

 ### Prerequisites

-1. Office 365 tenant and Microsoft Cloud App Security service.
+1. Microsoft 365 tenant and Microsoft Cloud App Security service.
 Either customer production Office 365 tenant with CAS (through E5 license) or trial Office 365 tenant and CAS trial (for up to 30 days)